devskale/python-utils/packages/robotni/robotni_arq/README.md

 ### Running the Application

+The `robotni_arq.sh` script is provided to easily manage the FastAPI server and the Arq worker.

 #### 1. Start the Redis Server

 Ensure your Redis server is running.
 If using Docker, you can start it with: